PlumEvo/Alpha_Texting_C/readme.md

-!!!Alpha Texting Program - Under Progress
+Alpha Texting Program - Under Progress !!!

 This Program takes input from user

 and print those letter in specific pattern

-example -

 [input]- B